Mercury13/unicodia/develop.md

 1. Data is in ``Font-Source/GlyphWiki``
 1. Font consists of manual and automatic glyphs.
 Manual ones are in UnicodiaHan.sfd and are taken from various sources.
 But we need automatic ones now!
 1. Rename GlyphWiki font temporarily.
 Open Unicodia, find Tofu Statistics, extract CJK tofu.
-Put to hani-tofu.txt.
-(See comments in , we also need Kangxi radicals just because
+Put to ``hani-tofu.txt``.
+(See comments in ``hani-tofu.txt``, we also need Kangxi radicals just because there’s no good font!
 1. Run GwLoader.
 Put contents of ``hani-tofu.txt`` to editing box.
 Load data.
 Empty ``Font-Source/GlyphWiki/Raw``, move resulting SVGs here.
 This directory **is** versioned!
 1. Run GwRemake.
 Get AutoRemade directory.
 This directory **is not** versioned, just exists, and may contain lots of harmless garbage!
 1. Change in ``load-glyphs.py`` path to your TtfAutoHint